N-amer/Dragon-merch-Figma-design/Update-log.md

   - added the services section in to the mobile version.

   - **23st March 2024:**

   - created a contact example for mobile.
   - added the contact section in to the mobile version.

+    - **23st March 2024:**

+  - added "Our Mission" flipable card component in About us section and deleted the big text that doens't look appealing.